Esophageal cancerCancer - esophagus

 - Photodynamic therapy, in which a special drug is injected into the tumor and is then exposed to light.
 The light activates the medicine that attacks the tumor.

-Patients can often ease the stress of illness by joining a support group of people who share common experiences and problems.
-See cancer - support group.
+You can ease the stress of illness by joining a cancer support group.
+Sharing with others who have common experiences and problems can help you not feel alone

-Esophageal cancer is usually not curable.
-When the cancer has not spread outside the esophagus, surgery may improve the chances of survival.
+When the cancer has not spread outside the esophagus, surgery may improve the chance of survival.

 - Severe weight loss from not eating enough